akoinesjr/find_store/README.md

-# Coding challenge
+# Find Store

-In this repo there is store-locations.csv
+find_store.py will locate the nearest store (as the vrow flies) from store-locations.csv, print the matching store address, as well as the distance to that store.

+This repository contains the following files:

-This is a tabular dataset of the locations of every store of a major national retail chain.
+store-locations.csv - This is a tabular dataset of the locations of every store of a major national retail chain. find_store.py - The Find Store application requirements.txt - Find Store's dependencies config.ini - Configuration values for Find Store tests.py -

+# Set Up

+1. Ensure that you are in an environment with both Python and pip installed
+2. Create and activate a new Python virtual environment
+3. Create a file called config.ini in the top level of this repository with the following contents:

+[config]
+google_key = $YOUR_GOOGLE_MAPS_API_KEY_HERE

+4. Run pip install -r requirement.txt to install Find Store's depencies

-# Deliverables
+# Usage Instructions

-Please download the file (rather than forking this repo), do the exercise, and then upload to your own repo.

-Write a command-line application that uses the data to conform to the following specification (note that this specification conforms to http://docopt.org/)

 ```
-Find Store
-  find_store will locate the nearest store (as the vrow flies) from
-  store-locations.csv, print the matching store address, as well as
-  the distance to that store.

 Usage:
-  find_store --address="<address>"
+  python find_store.py --address="<address>"
-  find_store --address="<address>" [--units=(mi|km)] [--output=text|json]
+  python find_store.py --address="<address>" [--units=(mi|km)] [--output=text|json]
-  find_store --zip=<zip>
+  python find_store.py --zip=<zip>
-  find_store --zip=<zip> [--units=(mi|km)] [--output=text|json]
+  python find_store.py --zip=<zip> [--units=(mi|km)] [--output=text|json]

 Options:
   --zip=<zip>          Find nearest store to this zip code.
 If there are multiple best-matches, return the first.